List of Fables characters: The Page Sisters

 The three Page sisters serve Revise directly as the senior librarians of the Golden Boughs Retirement Village, each with their own speciality.
 Robin Page is in charge of security, training the tigers and so forth, Priscilla Page handles retrievals, the capture of Fables and bringing them back to the facility, while Hillary Page runs the research department.
 It was revealed, in Jack of Fables #26, that the sisters have two different fathers; Hillary is the daughter of Revise, while Priscilla and Robin are Bookburner's daughters.

 The Page sisters all appear to be relatively young, are attractive and all three have slept with Jack Horner, something that he takes considerable pride in having achieved, though he also shows horror after learning that they are his half sisters.
 Hillary spends some time traveling with Jack after his escape from Golden Boughs, but left after discovering that he'd slept with both of her sisters before her and is now helping the Bookburner, Revise's brother and the father of her two sisters, track the fugitives.

-After the revelation that Jack was their half-brother through their shared mother, Prose Page, they were horrified to realize that they'd committed incest.
+After the revelation that Jack was their half-brother through their shared mother, Prose Page, they were horrified to realize that they had committed incest.
 Hillary was disgusted, Priscilla was enraged, and Robin was speechless.

-Bill Willingham has revealed in an interview that the Page sisters are the embodiment of organizing and codifying (in this case Fables).

 The sisters have some mystical abilities as a result of their Literal heritage.
 Libraries are Hillary's place of power, while the open road is Priscilla's.
 She claims to know "shortcuts to anywhere", which she uses to reach Kevin Thorn's hideout ahead of Snow White and Bigby.
 It is implied that all three sisters give up their powers when they decide to stay in the Fables universe instead of accompanying the other literals into the new one provided by "Dex" (Deus Ex Machina, the Literal embodiment of the dramatic concept), but Robin seems to be able to communicate with a stone lion at the end of Jack of Fables (unless she was just acting crazy and actually found another way to unlock a secret passage).
 The sisters decide to travel the world with their nephew, the current Jack Frost.
 Hillary and Priscilla appear to have motherly attitudes toward him to him while Robin seemed to be following along out of reluctance: the former later advises Jack Frost to cast aside his wintry powers and find his way by himself, thus separating from him and paving for their favorite nephew the path of the hero.